robertocannella/sortingAlgorithms/README.md

 ## Merge Sort

 Merge Sort runs on average (*n log (n)*) time complexity.
 A divide and conquer algorithm which recursively divides an array into a single element, so it can begin the process of recursively comparing two elements, then 4, then 8, and so on.
-Typically Merge Sort is taught using a recursive algorithm using while loops.
+Typically, Merge Sort is taught using a recursive algorithm using while loops.
 This implementation uses additional space (a temporary array).
 Other implementations can include an if statements in nested for loops.
 Alternative approach is to implement a bottom up algorithm which requires no additional space; an inline Merge Sort

+## Quick Sort

+Quick Sort is an in place recursive sorting algorithm which uses no additional space.
+Quick Sort is the most commonly implemented version of sorting in most programming languages.
+Using a 'pivot', the array is partitioned into two.
+Different variations of this algorithm use alternative pivot starting points(beginning, middle, end).
+The pivot shifts to a position where all elements to the left are smaller and all elements to the right are larger.
+Quick Sort time complexity, with a good pivot selection will run in ~ O(*n log n*) time with a space complexityO(log n)